nus-cs2103/website-base/admin/common-commentary-fragment.md

 <div id="{{ slugify("Boundary Value Analysis") }}" >
 <div id="{{ slugify("Test Cases: Boundary Value Analysis") }}" >

 Previously, you learned about _equivalence partitions_, a heuristic for dividing the possible test cases into partitions.
 But which test cases should we pick from each partition?
-Next, let us learn another heuristic which can addresses that problem.
+Next, let us learn another heuristic which can help us answer that question.
 </div>
 </div>
 <!-- ---------------------------------------------------------------------------- -->